 You have to keep a list of their doctors and their appointments.
-You will need to go with them for their appointments because they will get confused and will not be able to tell you if there are changes to their medicines.
-You will also have to check them in at the doctor’s office, answer questions from the doctor or nurse, ensure they are dressed in clean clothes and answer any questions they have about the visit.
-You will also have to explain any changes in their medicines and refill their pill containers.
+You will need to go with them to their appointments because they will get confused and will not be able to tell you if there are changes to their medicines.
+Also, you will also have to check them in at the doctor’s office, answer questions from the doctor or nurse, ensure they are dressed in clean clothes and answer any questions they have about the visit.
+And, you will also have to explain any changes in their medicines and refill their pill containers.

 8. BE PREPARED TO CALL AN AMBULANCE AS NEEDED (and to spend time there):

 Whenever they have issues (high fever, throwing up, falls, etc.), due to their frailty it is often better to ask for an ambulance than to try to transport them yourself.
 You also need to go with them to the ER so you can take care of their insurance information and answer questions from the medical staff.
 Be prepared to spend a long time there while the medical staff completes their procedures and moves them to a room.

 This is extremely important because you never know when you will receive a call that something has happened, or you stop by to check on them and find them in distress of some kind.